md-rafiul/Basic_Typescript/README.md

 # Basic_Typescript

+## Solution file is in the 'src' folder.

 1. What is the use of the keyof keyword in TypeScript?
 Provide an example.

 Ans: The keyof keyword returns the keys of an object.
 It is used to create a union of the keys of a type or interface.